Friday, March 06, 2009

 Tuesday, April 22, 2003

 My brother and I disconnected everything that was attached to the head to clean it up for re-installation (right).
 The existing manifold and carburetor were sold on eBay leaving me with the side draft carburetors that I bought in May of 2002.
 Fortunately, Cory (my brother) dropped by a few weeks before and helped me disassemble and rebuild them.
 The tricky part was making sure the needle would seat correctly in the fuel port at the bottom of the carburetor.
 Unfortunately, after the parts were reassembled, the needles would stick at the very bottom of the tube.
 The problem was, the screw that held the needle in place at its base was torqued down too tightly, and the needle was bent very slightly.
 The shop manual warns not to tighten that screw too tightly, but it looks as though the factory where it was assembled played by different rules.
 I bought a second pair of pair of SUs from a local Z owner, and the needles were in the same shape.
 My brother figured out a method to account for this, and I will share that method when I get my repair/restore procedures pages up.
 So now all the parts that I owned were assembled and ready to install.
 Unfortunately, I didn't own all of the parts that were needed to get this car running.
 The previous owner(s) destroyed or removed many of the parts that the original SUs depened on to make them run.
 Additionally, the SUs that were installed previously were the 1972 water heated variety, or possibly the 1973 flat top caruburetors.
 There was some evidence to support that supposition.
 This car has had at least 3 owners, so I have to piece together the details to see what needs to be replaced, and what is missing.
 The first thing that I noticed was, the fuel rail was cut short, since the 4 barrel carburetor only needed one fuel line running to it.
 The throttle linkage was also butchered and parts of it were missing.
 Most of the emmisions control system was completely absent as well.
 The smog pump was still there, but there was little else.
 This required me to go on the hunt for, what Nissan called, an anti-backfire valve, but what is more commony known as a by-pass valve.
 It kept clean air from entering the balance tube from the smog pump at lower RPMs.
 This was used in carbureted engines with emmisions control legislation thrown upon them in the early 70's in California.
 However, in two years the carburetor would be deleted from the 1973 and replaced with a fuel injection system, thus eliminating the "need" for anti-backfire valves.
 Fortunately, the advice of a good mechanic pointed out that the much of the emmissions control system was a domestic product, found on Fords and GMs from that era.
 Since clerks at auto parts stores only understand what the computer screen tells them, if the part doesn't exist for your car, they don't help you solve your probelms by suggesting compatable parts.
 The part from Nissan costs $95, but the compatable part I found for a Ford / Mercury 426 engine from 71' and it only set me back 45 bucks.
 Another missing part was the heat shield.
 A necessary part made more necessary by the fact that they hold the ends of the springs that snap the butterfly valves back in place when you release the gas petal.
+We found one at a junk yard, but it was the wrong year, so Cory had to do a lot of surgery on it to make it fit.
+We spent most of our time looking for parts, and not enough time installing and testing them.
+We did get the engine to run, but it was really rough, and it died at 700 rpm.
+I'm sure most of my troubles come from the electrical system though, so I should be able to hammer them out by next weekend.

 0 comments